 Those acquiring second-party data have complete control over what they are getting and how it’s used.
 This can be directly attributed to a greater amount of transparency.
 In comparison, third-party data has no clear provenance because you are getting a large bundle of information, collectively contributed by anonymous sources.
 After getting the data, analyzing it and putting it into action, you can glean customer insights, but before doing any of this, you have no idea what or how the data you’ve purchased can and will be used.

 Second-party data has a defined purpose, source and message.
 You can pinpoint exactly what you are acquiring, and you can filter out data that is of no use to you.
-In fact, most second-party data marketplaces help you find exactly what you’re looking for through platform tools and shortcuts.
+In fact, most second-party data collaboration tools help you find exactly what you’re looking for through platform tools and shortcuts.

-We’ll leave you with this.
-Second-party data has the potential to be more valuable and more disruptive than any other type of customer, marketing and sales data currently available.
+Second-party data has the potential to be a valuable part tool in a publishers toolbox.
 It’s trustworthy and accurate, simply because of where it comes from — not to mention, you have full transparency and can plan accordingly before acquiring any data at all.
-You can target exactly the niche or audiences you want, and you can purchase just the data you need.
+You can target exactly the niche or audiences you want, and you can use just the data you need.
 All the while, you’re building valuable relationships between your brand and others, and the publishers or data owners.

 Contact us to learn more about second-party data and how you can leverage it for your advertising campaigns.